-- (a) the term "the Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the Seventh Day of December 1944 and includes any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or Convention under Articles 90 and 94 thereof so far as those Annexes and amendments have become effective for or been ratified by both Contracting Parties; - (b) the term "aeronautical authorities" means, in the case of the United Kingdom, the Board of Trade and any person or body authorised to perform any functions at present exercisable by the said Board or similar functions, and, in the case of Malawi, the Minister responsible for civil aviation matters and any person or body authorised to perform the same or similar functions at present exercised by the said Minister;
+- (a) the term "the Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December, 1944, and includes any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or Convention under Articles 90 and 94 thereof so far as those Annexes and amendments have become effective for or been ratified by both Contracting Parties; - (b) the term "aeronautical authorities" means, in the case of the United Kingdom, the Secretary of State for Trade and Industry and any person or body authorised to perform any functions at present exercisable by him or similar functions, and, in the case of the Republic of Singapore, the Minister for Communications and any person or body authorised to perform any functions at present exercisable by him or similar functions;

-&lt;sup>1 Came into force on 27 September 1968 by signature, in accordance with article 17.
-United Nations, Treaty Series, vol. 15, p.
+1 Came into force on 12 January 1971 by signature, in accordance with article 19.

+2 United Nations, Treaty Series, vol. 15, p.
 295; for the texts of the Protocols amending this Convention, see vol. 320, pp. 209 and 217; vol. 418, p.
-161, and vol. 514, p.
-209.
+161; vol. 514, p.
+209, and vol. 740, p.
+21.

-- (c) the term "designated airline" means an airline which has been designated by a Contracting Party and authorised in accordance with Article 3 of the present Agreement; - (d) the term "ferritory" in relation to a State means the land areas and territorial waters adjacent thereto under the sovereignty, protection or trusteeship of that State; and for the avoidance of misunderstanding in the case of Malawi it includes that part of Lake Malawi which is part of Malawi; - (e) the terms "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings respectively assigned to them in Article 96 of the Convention; and - (f) the terms "aircraft equipment", "stores" and "spare parts" have the meanings respectively assigned to them in Chapter 1 of Annex 9 of the Convention.
+- (c) the term "designated airline" means an airline which has been designated and authorised in accordance with Article 3 of the present Agreement; - (d) the term "territory" in relation to a State means the land areas and territorial waters adjacent thereto under the sovereignty, protection or trusteeship of that State; and - (e) the terms "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings respectively assigned to them in Article 96 of the Convention.

-- (1) Each Contracting Party grants to the other Contracting Party the rights specified in the present Agreement for the purpose of establishing scheduled international air services on the route specified in the appropriate Part of the Schedule annexed to the present Agreement.
+- (1) Each Contracting Party grants to the other Contracting Party the rights specified in the present Agreement for the purpose of establishing scheduled international air services on the routes specified in the appropriate Section of the Schedule annexed to the present Agreement.
 Such services and routes are hereafter called "the agreed services" and "the specified routes" respectively.
-The airline designated by each Contracting Party shall enjoy while operating an agreed service on a specified route, the following rights: - (a) to fly without landing across the territory of the other Contracting Party; - (b) to make stops in the said territory for non-traffic purposes; and - (c) to make stops in the said territory, at the points specified for that route in the Schedule for the purpose of putting down and taking up international traffic in passengers, cargo and mail. - (2) Nothing in paragraph (1) of this Article shall be deemed to confer on the airlines of one Contracting Party the privilege of taking up, in the territory of the other Contracting Party, passengers, cargo or mail carried for remuneration or hire and destined for another point in the territory of the other Contracting Party. - (3) The provisions of the International Air Services Transit Agreement done at Chicago on the seventh day of December 1944, shall apply as between the Contracting Parties as if the Government of the Republic of Malawi had accepted that Agreement, but Article V thereof shall be interpreted consistently with Article 1 (d) of the present Agreement.
+The airline designated by each Contracting Party shall enjoy, while operating an agreed service on a specified route, the following rights: - (a) to fly without landing across the territory of the other Contracting Party; - (b) to make stops in the said territory for non-traffic purposes; and - (c) to make stops in the said territory, subject to any restriction specified in the Schedule to the present Agreement, at the points specified for that route in the Schedule for the purpose of putting down and taking up international traffic in passengers, cargo and mail. - (2) Nothing in paragraph (1) of this Article shall be deemed to confer on the airlines of one Contracting Party the privilege of taking up, in the territory of the other Contracting Party, passengers, cargo or mail carried for remuneration or hire and destined for another point in the territory of the other Contracting Party.